jsdhami/SaumyaQuake/README.md

 ## About

-Moonquake Map 2.0 is a project developed for the NASA International Space App Challenge 2023.
-It's an interactive map that allows the public to visualize seismic data and informative details about moonquakes and the lunar surface.
+Introducing Moonquake Map 2.0, a groundbreaking project developed for the NASA International Space App Challenge 2023.
+This innovative interactive map brings lunar seismic data and insightful information about moonquakes and the lunar surface right to the fingertips of the public.
+Explore the mysteries of the Moon like never before with this cutting-edge tool.

 Try out a demo of the map here: [Moonquake Map Demo](https://moonquake.jsdhami.com.np)